A dog with a bowl of specially formulated food for a sensitive stomach.

 Have you noticed that chicken and beef are in almost everything?
 Because they’re so common, they’re also some of the most frequent culprits behind food sensitivities.
 That’s where novel proteins come in.
 A “novel” protein is simply one your dog has likely never eaten before.
 Vets often suggest trying foods with less common protein sources like venison, duck, or salmon.
 These proteins can be easier for a sensitive stomach to handle and may even help reduce inflammation.
 Making the switch to a dog food with a novel protein can be a simple yet effective way to calm digestive distress, especially if you’ve already tried other solutions without success.

-Probiotics and Digestive Enzymes
+Gut Health Support: Probiotics and Enzymes

 A healthy gut is the foundation of a healthy dog.
 Probiotics are the “good bacteria” that live in the digestive tract and play a huge role in breaking down food and absorbing nutrients.
 Many of the best dog foods for sensitive stomachs include guaranteed levels of live probiotics to support a balanced gut environment.
 You might also see prebiotics (like inulin) listed, which are special fibers that feed the good bacteria.
 Digestive enzymes are another powerful addition, as they help your dog’s body break down fats, proteins, and carbohydrates more efficiently, taking some of the strain off their digestive system.